 It isn’t just a problem with unclear actions either.
 Actions set in meetings seem to be considered as ancillary to the attendees’ main job and don’t get given priority.
 Perhaps that is because meetings themselves often seem ancillary to what is happening on the ground in the business.

 Here’s an example.
 An organisation needs a new ‘No Entry’ sign on the gates and an attendee is asked to ring around to find prices.
-In week two, the attendee reports back that he, indeed, rang around to find out prices.
+In week two, the attendee reports back that they, indeed, rang around to find out prices.
 For the next meeting, the attendee must compare prices and choose the best one and report their findings at the following meeting.
 The attendee is then charged with telephoning the company to order the sign.
-At the next meeting, he reports that a special design is required.
+At the next meeting, they report that a special design is required.
 Another attendee is charged with getting the design and so on.
 You can see how six months could pass in arranging this sign.

 Meetings should be used to thrash out problems and solutions.
 If attendees are actively involved in the discussion and can see the problem, the solution should be easier to reach.
 Creating problems, then delegating them out is the wrong way to go about meetings and creates those blurred lines and lack of accountability that keeps the same problem on the minutes for months on end.